iMazing Review 2026: Honest iTunes Alternative for Backups

 #What iMazing costs in 2026

 DigiDNA simplified the pricing tiers in 2024, and the current store reflects post-iMazing-3 SKUs.
-Prices below are USD list prices we confirmed at checkout during our tests.
+Prices below are USD list prices from the DigiDNA store at checkout.

 The $44.99 Universal license is the right pick for almost every personal user.
 After 2 years, you keep using the version you have but pay an upgrade fee for new majors, which DigiDNA confirms is typically 50% of list price.
 Compared with AnyTrans’s yearly $39.99 plan, iMazing is cheaper if you keep the app more than a year, which most readers do.